 Teaching Good Practices (K-12)

-Note: You are currently viewing documentation for Moodle 1.9.
-Up-to-date documentation for the latest stable version is available here: Teaching Good Practices (K-12).
+Note: You are currently viewing documentation for Moodle 2.4.
+Up-to-date documentation for the latest stable version of Moodle may be available here: Teaching Good Practices (K-12).

 - My students have to think harder before they bring in their assignment.
 How can I stimulate them?